 The desired discipline is that which is developed through self-control rather than through passive obedience to authority.
-Discipline is an end, not a means to an end.
 Pupils are expected to conduct themselves in a manner which:

 - Is in keeping with the activity in which they are involved - Respects the rights of others, and - Is in accordance with safety rules and regulations. - Teachers have both the authority and the obligation to insist upon disciplinary regularity in the school building, on the school grounds, and at school activities.
-The office will back such reasonable insistence.
-Any disciplinary action should be taken at the time of the offense, if possible. - Off-duty teachers have the responsibility of correcting pupils when the teacher on duty is not present or is otherwise occupied. - When it is necessary to send a student to the office, do so under the following: - Prior conference with the principal. - Bring the student to the office yourself in unusual cases, or - Send the student with a discipline referral slip and the teacher should come to the office at the earliest convenience.
+The administration will back such reasonable insistence.
+Any disciplinary action should be taken at the time of the offense, if possible. - Off-duty teachers have the responsibility of correcting pupils when the teacher on duty is not present or is otherwise occupied. - When it is necessary to send a student to the office, do so under the following:

+Prior conference with the principal.

+Bring the student to the office yourself in unusual cases, or

+Send the student with a discipline referral slip and the teacher should come to the office at the earliest convenience.